DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Datadog recommends using [CloudFormation](#cloudformation) to automatically install the Forwarder.
 You can also complete the setup process using [Terraform](#terraform) or [manually](#manually).

+Once installed, you can subscribe the Forwarder to log sources, such as S3 buckets or CloudWatch log groups following the [instructions](https://docs.datadoghq.com/logs/guide/send-aws-services-logs-with-the-datadog-lambda-function/?tab=awsconsole#set-up-triggers).

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Cloud Formation" xxx -->